Enter GrameenEnergy.com

 loaded as roll on roll off truck bodies for direct compost delivery.
 The Aergestors can be easily scaled up and are suitable

 for any location to meet local heating and waste needs.
-(Commended)
+(Commended) Axon Automotive for their

 carbon fibre chassis technology which reduces the weight of cars significantly and creates a low aerodynamic drag, thereby